dbwebb-se/mvc/example/symfony-doctrine/README.md

 Symfony and Doctrine
 ==========================

 This exercise will show you how to get going with the Doctrine ORM framework to integrate with a database within your Symfony project.
-ORM stands for "object relational mapping" and is a way to work in an object oriented manner towards a relational database.
+ORM stands for "object relational mapping" and is a way to work in an object-oriented manner toward a relational database.

 <!--
 TODO